 The Annual Student Exhibition

-The Annual Student Exhibition brings all students, faculty, staff, and departments together once a year for a celebration of the talent and hard work of our students.
+The Annual Student Exhibition brings all students, faculty, staff, and departments together once a year for a celebration of the talent and hard work of our students each March.
 The Annual Student Exhibition is a College tradition that has happened each spring since the College was founded in 1963.

 All students who are enrolled are eligible and strongly encouraged to submit work.
 It is our largest exhibition of the year, consisting of work representing a wide diversity of media, content, and scale.

 The exhibition is a juried competition; student work is juried in categories against other work of the same level.
 Department Chairs with their respective faculty identify a panel of jurors and select the Best of Department Awards.
 Professionals working in the field who are not immediately affiliated with the College select the Gold, Silver, and Bronze Award winners.
 After work is selected the gallery staff curate the exhibit within the space.

 Information about the process to participate in the exhibition is emailed to the Student Body each spring term.
 Please keep an eye on your inbox for details.